dustinpfister/blog_posts/_posts/js-array-multidimensional.md

 ## 2 - Using just one linear array

+Although arrays of arrays work okay, I often just use a single array, and then work out a formula that is used to figure the proper index value for this single array.

 ### 2.1 - A static example of using a single array and formula to get the proper index value

+One again lets start out with a simple static hard coded form of this kind of multinational array in javaScript.

 ```js
 var grid = {